This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 As well as hundreds of stalls, you’ll also see (and hear!) dozens of street-performers, musicians and bands playing – combine this with delicious and tasty Thai dishes that you can buy very cheaply and you have a whole evening of entertainment for just a basic amount of Baht.

-The crafts and wares on offer at the Chiang Mai Sunday night market tend to be more hand-crafted and unique gifts, as opposed to the usual tourist trinkets and cliches (although you can still find your 100 Baht Chang T-shirt here if you’re so inclined).
+Some of the crafts and wares on offer at the Chiang Mai Sunday night market are hand-crafted and unique gifts, but you can still also find the usual tourist trinkets and cliches like 100 THB elephant pants and Chang beer t-shirts.

 YOU MIGHT LIKE: Guide to Chiang Mai Friday Night Market (Kad Kongkao Walking Street)